 The “Headteacher” a “statutory post”

-Discussion around teacher education
+Discussion around teacher education.

 There was a very interesting discussion on current challenges and best practices in ITE led by Committee members.
 Following the meeting a blog post was developed by Brian Hudson and Deborah Outhwaite entitled ‘Addressing the crisis in the professional education and development of teachers in England.’
 It begins as follows: